nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

 ## Conclusion

 We modify the `objc_msgSend` preamble to jump to our hook function.
 The hook function then does whatever and restored the CPU state.
-It then jumps into the _jump page_ which executes the possibly modified preamble instuction and jumps back into `objc_msgSend` to continue execution.
+It then jumps into the _jump page_ which executes the possibly modified preamble instruction and jumps back into `objc_msgSend` to continue execution.
 We also maintain the original unmodified preamble for restoration when we need to remove the hook.

 -----
 [1] [objc-msg-arm64.s](http://www.opensource.apple.com/source/objc4/objc4-647/runtime/Messengers.subproj/objc-msg-arm64.s)